OnlinePseudonym/fend-project-memory-game/README.md

 ## License

-Matching Game is under the MIT License.
+'Matching Game' is under the MIT License.